 To the right of the “Bernadette Devlin” mural in the Bogside stands a memorial pillar to the thirteen Catholic civilians killed by British paratroopers (a fourteenth died later of his wounds) on “Bloody Sunday”, January 30, 1972, in the aftermath of a civil-rights demonstration.
 The soldiers immediately claimed they had been fired upon, an assertion later disproved, though some witnesses came forward to report seeing IRA men there with their guns.
 The bitter memory of the subsequent Widgery Commission’s failure to declare anyone responsible for the deaths festered in Catholic Derry, and pressure was maintained on successive governments to reopen investigations.
 In 1999, after years of mounting demands for a full examination, the British government established the Saville Inquiry, which conducted its proceedings in Derry’s Guildhall until moving to Westminster in 2002.
 It finally reported in June 2010, concluding that the British Army’s actions were “unjustified and unjustifiable”, that all those killed or wounded were innocent victims and that some soldiers had committed perjury in giving their evidence.
 At the time of writing it is unclear whether any prosecutions will ensue.

-For sheer otherworldliness, the Causeway can’t be beaten.
-Made up of an estimated 37,000 black basalt columns, each a polygon – hexagons are by far the most common, with pentagons second, though sometimes the columns have as many as ten sides – it’s the result of a massive subterranean explosion, some sixty million years ago, that stretched from the Causeway to Rathlin and beyond to Islay, Staffa (where it was responsible for the formation of Fingal’s Cave) and Mull in Scotland.
-A huge mass of molten basalt was spewed out onto the surface, which, on cooling, solidified into what are, essentially, crystals.
-Though the process was simple, it’s difficult, when confronted with the impressive regular geometry of the columns, to believe that their production was entirely natural.
+For sheer otherworldliness, the Causeway can’t be beaten (or maybe it can, by one of the other weird places around the world?).
+It is made up of an estimated 37,000 black basalt columns, each a polygon, mostly hexagons, with pentagons second, though sometimes the columns have as many as ten sides.
+It is the result of a massive subterranean explosion, some sixty million years ago, that stretched from the Causeway to Rathlin and beyond to the Isle of Islay, Staffa (where it was responsible for the formation of Fingal’s Cave) and the Isle of Mull in Scotland.
+A huge mass of molten basalt was spewed out onto the surface, which, on cooling, solidified into what are essentially crystals.
+Though the process was simple, when confronted with the impressive regular geometry of the columns it is difficult to believe that their production was entirely natural.